Key points about rosacea

 Before starting any treatment, you should make a note of any factors that trigger your rosacea and avoid these where possible.
 It’s a good idea to keep a diary(external link) to write down things that trigger your rosacea symptoms or make them worse.

-Don’t use creams and ointments that contain corticosteroid medicines (eg hydrocortisone cream) unless they've been recommended by your skin specialist (dermatologist) as they can make rosacea worse.
+• Don’t use creams and ointments that contain corticosteroid medicines (eg hydrocortisone cream) unless they've been recommended by your skin specialist (dermatologist) as they can make rosacea worse.

-For flushing
+For flushing and redness

-For spots and cysts (papulopustular rosacea)
+For acne breakouts and cysts (papulopustular rosacea)

-• It can take 6 to 12 weeks to clear spots and cysts, and you might need repeated courses of treatment if they return.
-Some people take long-term maintenance doses to prevent spots and cysts from coming back.
+• For moderate breakouts, antibiotics such as doxycycline tablets or erythromycin capsules may be used to reduce inflammation.
+These antibiotics are effective because of their anti-inflammatory effect.
+It can take 6 to 12 weeks to clear spots and cysts, and you might need more courses of treatment if they return.
+Some people take this longer term to prevent spots and cysts from coming back.

 For ocular rosacea (eye problems)